pschool-in/curriculum/content/social/nature-4.md

 ## Choose the correct answer(drag and drop)
 ```
-In summer, there is a *sortage* of water in many villages and cities.
+In summer, there is a *shortage* of water in many villages and cities.
 A bullock or a male buffalo is used to turn the *waterwheel*.
 *Man* is more intelligent than all other animals.
 A mot is a large *leather* bag.